topquark22/GHTraffic/doc/DEPLOYMENT.md

 ```text
 GHTraffic collector
 ```
-Recommended settings:

 **General:**
-Run whether the user is logged in or not.
+- Run whether the user is logged in or not

 **Triggers**
 - One time